MeroVinggen/Godot-ThreadedResourceSaveLoadPlugin/README.md

 ThreadedLoader.ignoreWarnings = true
 ```

+2. `ThreadedSaver` batches the passed resources to save, so if you simultaneously call saving for the same path - only the last one (newest) will be processed.
+This will gain you a bit of performance, depending on saving frequency and file sizes by cutting the redundant work.

-2. Both `ThreadedSaver` and `ThreadedLoader` has `is_idle` to get is it in idle state (doing nothing right now) and `get_current_threads_amount` to get currently used threads amount (will be 0 if in idle state)
+3. Both `ThreadedSaver` and `ThreadedLoader` has `is_idle` to get is it in idle state (doing nothing right now) and `get_current_threads_amount` to get currently used threads amount (will be 0 if in idle state)

-3. In both `ThreadedSaver` and `ThreadedLoader` when the all job is done - cleaning starts and the threads are freed.
+4. In both `ThreadedSaver` and `ThreadedLoader` when the all job is done - cleaning starts and the threads are freed.
 At this moment all your new `start` calls will be delayed till cleaning finished and the `becameIdle` signal will be emitted.

-4. The `threadsAmount` param for `start` method in both `ThreadedSaver` and `ThreadedLoader` will automatically shrink to processed resources amount and won't change till reaches idle state.
+5. The `threadsAmount` param for `start` method in both `ThreadedSaver` and `ThreadedLoader` will automatically shrink to processed resources amount and won't change till reaches idle state.
 It never automatically grows.

 ```gdscript
 ThreadedLoader.add([